gabyweg76/Hall-Effect-Thruster/README.md

 $ ./HET
 ```
 In the case of a multithreading approach, a shell script has been added in `DSMC Hybrid-PIC`, called `MT.sh`.
-This code inspired from the work of [Lubos Breida](https://www.particleincell.com/2015/fem-pic/).
+This code got inspired from the work of [Lubos Breida](https://www.particleincell.com/2015/fem-pic/).

+## Post-Treatment Analysis using Multiclass Logistic Regression

+A softmax regression code was used to predict the magnetic confinement of ions throughout the simulation.

+Two types of code are available in `Machine Learning`:

+-`Simulation 1` uses a simple code of softmax regression for small dataset.
+-`Simulation 2` uses [Distributed Data Parallel ](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) from Pytorch to speed up the training process in case of bigger datasets.

+All used dataset are available in the repository.

+These codes got inspired from the work of [Sebastian Raschka](https://github.com/rasbt/deeplearning-models).